zestjosh/compass/README.md

 export PATH="$PATH:~/path/to/your/composer/bin/"
 ~~~

-After Composer is installed, you can optionally add some global (system-wide) packages that can be used across multiple projects for analyzng your PHP code.
+After Composer is installed, you can optionally add some global (system-wide) packages that can be used across multiple projects for analyzing your PHP code.
 None of the following packages are used directly within this project, but you may wish to experiment with them later.

 Run the following commands in a command line terminal: